Huawei MateBook 16s looks set to take on the MacBook Pro

-Huawei has just launched the MateBook 16S — the latest premium big-screen laptop for creative pros with 12th Gen Intel power at a reasonable price.
+Huawei has just launched the MateBook 16S — its latest premium big-screen laptop for creative pros with 12th Gen Intel power at a reasonable price.

 This higher end is starting to become quite a competitive space for Windows laptops, which is being dictated by the need to nail three essential things: strong specs, slick software and a premium user experience.